 Discussions about the best seat on a plane are as old as commercial aviation.
 Some passengers travel only in business class.
-There are passengers who make a controversial choice of picking the last seat in the plane.
+There are passengers who make the controversial choice of picking the last seat on the plane.
 Others do not consider anything but seats that provide extra legroom.
 Today, we’re going to take a deep dive into a very specific part of the aircraft.
-What are the advantages and disadvantages of the bulkhead seats on a plane?
+What are the advantages and disadvantages of the bulkhead seat on a plane?
 These are the most frequently asked questions about airplane bulkhead seats, one of the most special rows on the aircraft seat map!

 Why do they call it bulkhead?

 The word bulkhead originates in the Old Nordic word for cargo – bulki.
 Shipbuilders call vertical panels – heads.
 So the bulkhead in medieval Europe aimed to prevent cargo from moving around the ship.

 However, there are earlier records of the bulkhead construction in China (5th century) that shed a light on the compartmentalization of the ship’s bottom in watertight sections, which prevents sinking even in the case of a leak.

 If you were wondering about Titanic, the answer is: yes, it had 15 bulkheads.
 While nominally watertight, they did not seal at the top, which caused the overflowing of water from one compartment to another.
 Also, not closing certain doors helped the progress of the tragedy.

 Bulkhead in an airplane has the purpose of dividing the cabin into sections, typically for separating different classes of service (economy, premium economy, business, first class, or any combination of these).
 This divider also enables the installation of galleys, lavatories, and crew areas.

 But you are wondering: what is a bulkhead seat?
 How can we define this type of seating?

 The bulkhead seat is the one located directly behind the bulkhead of a plane.
 It means the bulkhead seat is in the first row of that section.